Yes, You Can File Your Taxes For Free

 While the large refund check might help, it’s no wonder why many Americans dread tax season.
-According to the IRS, American individuals and businesses cumulatively spend as many as 6.1 billion hours filing their taxes each year.
-As if that wasn’t bad enough, a study conducted by the agency found that Americans spend a total of $31.7 billion on accountant fees or software for the purpose of paying their taxes.
+According to the IRS, American individuals and businesses cumulatively spend as many as 6.1 billion hours1 filing their taxes each year.
+As if that wasn’t bad enough, a study conducted by the agency found that Americans spend a total of $31.7 billion on accountant fees2 or software for the purpose of paying their taxes.

 To be sure, filing taxes isn’t the easiest task in the world.
 Given our complicated tax code, numerous forms and constant regulation additions or changes, an individual’s tax returns can go from a breeze to a headache very quickly.
 Unfortunately, the tax code probably isn’t going to change this any time soon.
 The good news is, there are numerous options for people looking for assistance with filing.
 By taking advantage of these tools, taxpayers can save time, money and a good deal of stress by making sure they are not only filing their taxes correctly, but also getting the most out of their returns.
 Most of these options depend on your adjusted gross income, which is the total amount of all your W-2s added together.

 If you made $31,000 or less last year